Clear Lens Exchange

 The decision to have a clear lens exchange is an important one that only you can make.
 The goal of a clear lens exchange is to reduce or eliminate your dependence on glasses or contact lenses.
 However, we cannot guarantee you will have the results you desire.

 Serious complications with clear lens exchange are extremely rare.
 It is a safe, effective and permanent procedure, but like any surgical procedure, it does have some risks.
 Going to an eye specialist experienced with the procedure can significantly minimize the risks involved with clear lens exchange.

-After a thorough eye exam, you and Dr. Smith will determine if clear lens exchange is an option for you.
+After a thorough eye exam, you and the doctor will determine if clear lens exchange is an option for you.
 If you are a good candidate, you will be given additional information about the procedure that will allow you to make an informed decision about whether to proceed.
 Be sure you have all your questions answered to your satisfaction.

-If you are interested in learning more about clear lens exchange or want to make an appointment with Dr. Smith, call us at 877.810.3937 or click here to email us.
+If you are interested in learning more about clear lens exchange or want to make an appointment with us, call us at 877.810.3937 or click here to email us.